 Obi joined GI in 2020 as a Lead Trans Youth worker and Support Line worker.
-They are a Non-binary, second generation, British born Nigerian.
-Obi is passionate about affirming the experiences and uplifting the voices of individuals within trans communities.Especially BPOC individuals whose intersections contort further oppressions.
+They are a non-binary, second generation, British-born Nigerian.
+Obi is passionate about affirming the experiences and uplifting the voices of individuals within trans communities, especially BPOC individuals whose intersections contort further oppressions.
 Obi is a formally trained psychotherapist and has worked exclusively in LGBTQ+ organisations throughout their career.
-Obi really enjoys the company of cats, their daily mood is somewhat dependent on their proximity to mayonnaise and their pronouns are They/Them (most of the time).
+Obi really enjoys the company of cats, their daily mood is somewhat dependent on their proximity to mayonnaise.

 Parent and Carer Group Facilitator

 Peter joined GI as a volunteer in 2014.
 He had been looking after Newly Qualified Teachers across about two hundred schools in south east London when a year-five pupil coming out made him realise that he needed to get educated about trans things.
 Since then, he has been a regular at parent groups in real life, a stall-holder at teacher conferences, university freshers’ weeks, NHS and college events, at London Pride and at Brighton Trans Pride.
-Currently he’s facilitating our online par nt and carer groups, from where, empowered by mutual support, information and laughter, families can better walk with the young people on their journey.
+Currently he’s facilitating our online parent and carer groups, where families, empowered by mutual support, information and laughter, can better walk with the young people on their journey.

 Rahil has been working at GI since 2019 primarily as a Trainer delivering training to a variety of organisations.
 Having began their transition in 2015 as part of their journey to live as their authentic self, they value the importance of Trans led services.

 They bring their own experience of being an Asian non-binary person into their work and our passionate about developing support for the LGBTQIAP+ and POC communities.